 CAUTION: Keep your work protected

 What do we mean by that?
 When it comes to hosted websites, they usually have more restrictions/other conditions while using their service (vs. self-hosted).
-Violating one of the terms puts your work at risk of being lost, a site name getting disabled, etc. The other types of restrictions consist of not being able to use a preferred advertising platform, posting paid ads/posts, or not being able to remove ads placed by the host.
+Violating one of the terms puts your work at risk of being lost, a site name getting disabled, etc. The other types of restrictions consist of not using a preferred advertising platform, posting paid ads/posts, or not being able to remove ads placed by the host.

 With Self-Hosted websites, you are free to choose your advertising platform (make sure to read their restrictions!) and paid posts.
 You won’t have to worry about ads getting placed by the host on your site, either.

 The more cost-effective option = Self-hosted websites.

-Now not having a self-hosted site doesn’t mean you have to learn how to code, program everything or hire a developer to do your bidding.
-The CMS still allows you to create a website, but with a self-hosting plan, you are pretty much limitless.
-You can choose which web host you want instead of just going using the “free” default.
+Now not having a self-hosted site doesn’t mean you have to learn how to code, program everything, or hire a developer to do your bidding.
+The CMS still allows you to create a website, but you have more customizable options for your site with one.
+Plus, you can choose which web host you want instead of just using the “free” default.

 I love self-hosting so much, I created the below list for you!